mudge/mudge.github.com/_posts/2011-01-29-combining-and-compressing-disqus-and-google-analytics-javascript.markdown

 Another thing that has caught my eye is the odd set up of the `_gaq` variable: it checks to see if it has already been defined (which it has not in my case), assigns an empty array and then pushes two arrays onto it.
-Taking a cue from Mark Pilgrim's code from "[dive into mark][]", we can simplify this quite drastically:
+This is due to the fact that `_gaq` can be modified after Google's tracking code has loaded to use more advanced tracking features (see the [documentation for `_gaq.push`][_gaq.push] for more information) but seeing as I am only doing basic analytics and taking a cue from Mark Pilgrim's code from "[dive into mark][]", we can simplify this quite drastically: